 Acta Sanctorum is a nonprofit, internationally oriented, Christian organization founded in Chicago on the occasion of the 20th anniversary of the Velvet Revolution in Czechoslovakia.
 Since its inception in 2009, the organization has been shaped by the idea that freedom and responsibility must never be separated.
-We are devoted to transforming the present world into one that is more free, peaceful and just by promoting individual, social and political responsibility in Slovakia and other post-communist countries with the vision of contributing to the construction and preservation of a vibrant civil society, which is indispensable to a functioning and stable democracy.
+We are devoted to transforming the present world into one that is more free, peaceful and just by promoting individual, social and political responsibility in Slovakia and other post-communist countries with the vision of contributing to the construction and preservation of a good society.

 ENGAGING AND SERVING FOUR PUBLICS